TheBenMeadows/Web3/Resources/README.md

 **[`^        back to top        ^`](#)**

 - [Quixotic](https://quixotic.io/) - Discover, collect, and sell digital items on the largest NFT marketplace on Optimism. `Layer 2` `Optimism`
+- [Stratos](https://stratosnft.io/) - Discover, collect, and sell digital items on the largest NFT marketplace on Arbitrum. `Layer 2` `Arbitrum`

 ### NFT Tools